vives-project-xp/Lannootree/Lannootree_processor/voronoizer/README.md

 ## Install required libs

-These libraries are needed because I haven't yet found the static libraries variants.
+These libraries are needed because these can't be staticly linked.

 ```bash
 sudo apt-get update